-Enjoy tracks weaving through enchanting forests to spectacular lookouts.
-The Headland Walking Track near Old Bar offers scenic views over Saltwater Beach and the Pacific Ocean, while the Cabbage Palm Loop Walking Track passes through some of the region's tallest native palms in Wallingat National Park.
+Enjoy more spectacular forest trails and lookouts on the Headland Walking Track near Old Bar.
+This hike offers scenic views over Saltwater Beach and the Pacific Ocean.
+The Cabbage Palm Loop Walking Track passes through some of the region's tallest native palms in Wallingat National Park.

-Spot native birds at Flat Rock Lookout where golden whistlers, peregrine falcons and wedge-tailed eagles fly over a patchwork of grassy fields and blackbutt forests.
-Make your way through an ancient and rare coastal rainforest along the Mungo Rainforest walk and keep an eye out for the colourful native birds who call the forest home.
+Spot native birds at Flat Rock Lookout where golden whistlers, peregrine falcons and wedge-tailed eagles fly over the blackbutt forests.
+Make your way through an ancient and rare coastal rainforest along the Mungo Rainforest Walk and keep an eye out for the colourful native birds who call the forest home.

 In the Manning Valley you’ll find beautiful waterfalls in the Coorabakh National Park.
 The spectacular Ellenborough Falls is one of the longest single drop waterfalls in the Southern Hemisphere.
 This park is also home to Waitui Falls.
 In Tapin Tops National Park you can relax at scenic Potoroo Falls.